ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 Motivation for wanting to do this...
+Mention `selfcontain` (https://github.com/ajschumacher/selfcontain and/or https://pypi.python.org/pypi/selfcontain/) either here or later...

 -----